Maximum Sound Pressure Level

 The maximum sound pressure level is thus a defined sound pressure level in dB, at which the sound generates a distorted signal at the output of the microphone.
 "Distorted" means that harmonic distortion exceeds a certain threshold.
 The harmonic distortion, also referred to as THD or Total Harmonic Distortion, is given in % and describes the ratio of the sum of the powers of the harmonic overtones (see Fig. 1) to the power of the fundamental.
 For the specification of the maximum sound pressure level, the threshold should be defined with a low total harmonic distortion of 0.5%.

 Some microphone manufacturers provide maximum sound pressure levels at higher THD values, or omit information about THD altogether, which then leads to supposedly better values.
 Therefore, when comparing microphones it is crucial to observe not only the value of max SPL itself, but also the total harmonic distortion at which max SPL was taken.
-There can be big differences between these values across different manufacturers.
+There can be large differences (5 - 20 dB are common) among these specifications.

 The Measurement